Susan Golden: Discovery of kai complex

 Golden studies the endogenous rhythms of cyanobacteria, a group of photosynthetic bacteria known to have circadian clocks.
 She transformed Synechococcus elongatus, one of the better studied cyanobacteria species, with a luciferase reporter gene and showed circadian rhythm in bioluminescence.
 This reporter system was used to discover three key proteins related to the cyanobacterial clock: KaiA, KaiB, and KaiC.
 In collaboration with Carl H. Johnson and Takao Kondo, she demonstrated and described the molecular mechanism regulating circadian rhythms in S. elongatus PCC 7942, the only model organism for a prokaryotic circadian clock.
-Susan Golden identified genes in the S. elongatus genome that contribute to circadian rhythm through mutational screens using transposons to disrupt genes and their function.
-In one mutation screen study, nineteen mutations were identified and mapped to the three kai genes; Inactivation of any single kai gene reduced kaiBC-promoter activity and abolished the circadian rhythm of expression of KaiA and KaiB.
+Golden identified genes in the S. elongatus genome that contribute to circadian rhythm through selection in mutational screens using transposons to disrupt genes and their function.
+In one mutation screen study, nineteen mutations were identified and mapped to the three kai genes.
+Inactivation of any single kai gene reduced kaiBC-promoter activity and abolished the circadian rhythm of expression of KaiA and KaiB.

 The kai protein circadian system

 S. elongatus has a circadian clock with an oscillator based only on three proteins: KaiA, KaiB, and KaiC.
 Circadium rhythm is generated based on KaiC phosphorylation and dephosphorylation.
 Light transmits energy and information to the cyanobacteria, affecting transcriptional regulation of the circadium clock.
 This 24-hour rhythm can be recreated in vitro with the addition of ATP.
 The ratio of ATP/ADP fluctuates during the course of the day, and is sensed by KaiC, which phosphorylates or de-phosphorylates based on this signal.
 This Kai protein system is the simplest post-translational oscillator known so far.

 In photosynthesizing cyanobacteria, the circadian clock is driven by light and reset by darkness.
 When Golden mutated the gene cikA, the clock was functional but could not be reset, resulting in the bacterial equivalent of permanent jet lag.
 CikA protein contains a domain that is structurally similar to KaiA, which was also found to be important in resetting the clock.
 CikA and KaiA bind to quinones, which carry electrons in the electron transport chain of photosynthesis.
 Quinones are oxidized in the dark and reduced in the light, and the redox state affects KaiA activity.
 When quinones are oxidized, KaiA separates from KaiC and binds to them, resetting the clock.
 Therefore, quinones are essential in transmitting light information to KaiC.

+In 2026, Golden and colleagues constructed a minimalist circadian clock using only six proteins to regulate circadian gene expression.
+This system may be constructed and operational in other bacterial systems.